draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 Thankfully, the [documentation](https://www.vaultproject.io/docs/auth/jwt_oidc_providers#azure-active-directory-aad) for setting up Azure AD authentication is quite clear.
 It describes all the steps to take.
 This post makes use of the information, but adapts it to the requirements and uses Terraform to apply the configuration to Vault.

 This post assumes that the reader has some knowledge of Terraform, Azure AD and Vault.
 I won't be detailing how to set them up or work with these tools.
+The examples in this post will focus solely on the authentication configuration.
+A more complete example containing among others, policy defitions, can be found in my [GitHub](https://github.com/draggeta/blog/tree/master/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/code).

 ## Start the Vault Server